 With established principles in place, any house and interior design project can be clearly defined.
-This is especially true for the seven interior design concepts of balance, unity, rhythm, emphasis, contrast, scale and proportion, and details are the keys to creating joyful and harmonious living spaces that reflect your personality.
+The seven fundamental concepts of balance, unity, rhythm, emphasis, contrast, scale and proportion, and details are the keys to creating joyful and harmonious living spaces that reflect your personality.
 Let's delve into each one with eagerness and discover how they can help you create your dream home.

 Achieving life balance is perhaps the key to a more rewarding lifestyle.
 In terms of visual appeal, the same may be said about interior design.
 Achieving balance in interior design is all about creating a sense of equilibrium and visual stability.
 There are three types of balance: symmetrical, asymmetrical, and radial.

 Consider a dining room with seats opposite one another or a bedroom with side tables and identical lamps on either side of the bed to illustrate the concept of formal balance.